 MS: I work to stay busy, and I also volunteer with a local organization that assists and empowers the intellectually challenged.
 Other than that, I enjoy hiking.
 We’ve got some great trails here in Vegas.

 TGF: Any foods you would never consider eating competitively?
 Or for that matter, at all?

-MS: On the pro circuit, I never have to eat anything I don’t want to, but before I joined, I ate 12lbs of pizza sprinkled with crickets.
+MS: On the pro circuit, I never have to eat anything I don’t want to.
+But before I joined, I ate 12 pounds of pizza sprinkled with crickets.
 That was pretty gross.
 I’ll never eat crawfish, head-on shrimp, oysters, or sea urchin.